MMSAutonomousTeam/Autonomous-Sessions/6.Integration/integration.md

 ### what is ROS ?

-The meaning of the acronym ROS is Robot Operating System.
-It is not an operating system that replaces Linux or Windows but a middleware1 that increases the system’s capabilities to develop Robotic applications.

-The number 2 indicates that it is the second generation of this middleware
+The acronym ROS stands for Robot Operating System.
+It is important to clarify that ROS is not a traditional operating system that replaces Linux or Windows; rather, it serves as middleware that enhances the capabilities of robotic applications.
+The "2" in ROS 2 indicates that it is the second generation of this middleware.

-Robot Operating System (ROS) is a set of open source algorithms, hardware driver software and tools developed to develop robot control software.
-Even though it has operating system in its name it is not an operating system[4].
-It is
+Robot Operating System (ROS) consists of a suite of open-source algorithms, hardware drivers, and tools designed to facilitate the development of robot control software.
+Despite its name, it is fundamentally:

-* Communication System (Publish Subscribe and Remote Method Invocation),
+* **A Communication System**  (including Publish-Subscribe and Remote Method Invocation)
-* Framework & Tools (Build system & dependency management, Visualization, Record and Replay)
+* A set of **Frameworks & Tools** (for building systems, managing dependencies, visualization, recording, and replaying data)
-* Ecosystem (Language bindings, Drivers, libraries and simulation (Gazebo)).
+* **An Ecosystem**  that includes language bindings, drivers, libraries, and simulation tools (like Gazebo)

-**currently ros has tow generations ROS1 and ROS2 each with its distributions**
+#### Currently, ROS exists in two generations: ROS1 and ROS2.

-* ROS1 was used moslty for education and acadmeic research
+* **ROS1** was primarily used for education and academic research.
-* ROS2 is for commercial robots
+* **ROS2** is tailored for commercial robots.

-ROS includes mature open source libraries to be used for navigation, control, motion planning, vision and simulation purposes.
-The 3D visualization tool called RVIS is an important tool used with ROS.
-Similarly, the simulation tool called Gazebo is seen as a usefull tool for robot developers.
-Apart from this, Open CV library is a library used for detection purposes in ROS 2
+ROS offers mature libraries for various functions, including navigation, control, motion planning, vision, and simulation.
+Notably, RViz is a key visualization tool used with ROS, while Gazebo serves as a vital simulation tool for developers.
+Additionally, the OpenCV library is utilized for detection purposes in ROS 2.

 <div align="center">
   <img src="images/ros2_libraries.webp" alt="ros2 libraries" style="width: 70%; max-width: 800px;">